 TidyCal's team features aren't as advanced or polished as Calendly's, but they offer great value for small teams.
 Consider a five-person spa team: for just a few hundred dollars total, they get lifetime access to a simple booking portal where customers can view availability across services and schedule with any team member.

 Calendly offers far more sophisticated team features, though you'll need to pay $20/user/month to access them.
 Calendly's best team feature is probably its sophisticated round robin settings, which give you a high degree of control over how meetings are assigned to different team members.
 For example, you can set each team member's "priority" and allow Calendly to assign the meeting to the available team member with the highest priority first.
-You can also optimize for equal distribution, which means that Calendly will attempt to keep things balanced (and avoid assigning too many meetings to one person).
+You can also optimize for equal distribution, which means that Calendly will try to avoid assigning too many meetings to one person.

 Another feature that comes in handy for teams is routing forms, which connect prospects with relevant members of your team depending on factors like their industry and company size.
 You can also use routing forms to screen people who aren't qualified prospects; if they don't meet your criteria, they won't be invited to book a meeting.